 Drawing the face contour right is essential for the 3/4 point of view.
 The line starts straight for the forehead.
 Next, it goes in at Eye-level forming a small triangular shape.
 Right under it is the most bulged out section – the cheekbone.
 Finish it before the tip of the nose.
 The line continues straight until it reaches the point where the New Centerline touches the ellipse.

 Step 4: Draw the jawline

 Moving on to drawing the jawline.
 Notice that the chin takes the space between the two Centerlines and then the line goes smoothly up.
-Be careful with the angle of the jaw line.
+Be careful with the angle of the jawline.
 If it is too vertical the face will look severely slim.
 If it is too soft, following the ellipse the face of your model will become chubby.
 About 45 degrees angle is what you’re looking for.
-The line ends at nose level.
+The line ends at the nose level.

 Step 5: Mark the eyes and the mouth

 The features go into perspective in 3/4 view and this should be shown not only in the way the nose is drawn.
 Slightly touching the paper with your pencil mark the place of the eyes and the mouth.
-Notice that the eyes lay on top of Eye level line and that part of the left eye is covered by the nose making it appear smaller.
+Notice that the eyes lay on top of the Eye-level line and that part of the left eye is covered by the nose making it appear smaller.
 The right eye should not be too close to the nose NOR to the outline.

 Step 6: Draw the face features